BennettPJ/Advent_of_code_2023/README.md

-# AoC_day1
+#Advent of Code 2023 solution
-This is for Advent of code Day 1 puzzle 1
+This repository will hold my answers to advent of code 2023